shakelang/Specification/specification/bytecode/instructions.md

 #### § 3.1.1 `band`

-Syntax: `band` - Bitwise and two bytes from the stack and push the result onto the stack.
+Bitwise and two bytes from the stack and push the result (byte) onto the stack.
+Can also be used for boolean and ubyte.
+Syntax: `band`
+Overall instruction length: `1 byte`.

 #### § 3.1.2 `sand`

-Syntax: `sand` - Bitwise and two shorts from the stack and push the result onto the stack.
+Bitwise and two shorts from the stack and push the result (short) onto the stack.
+Can also be used for char and ushort.
+Syntax: `sand`
+Overall instruction length: `1 byte`.

 #### § 3.1.3 `iand`

-Syntax: `iand` - Bitwise and two integers from the stack and push the result onto the stack.
+Bitwise and two integers from the stack and push the result (integer) onto the stack.
+Can also be used for float and uint.
+Syntax: `iand`
+Overall instruction length: `1 byte`.

 #### § 3.1.4 `land`

-Syntax: `land` - Bitwise and two longs from the stack and push the result onto the stack.
+Bitwise and two longs from the stack and push the result (long) onto the stack.
+Can also be used for double and ulong.
+Syntax: `land`
+Overall instruction length: `1 byte`.

 ### § 3.2 Bitwise or

 #### § 3.2.1 `bor`

-Syntax: `bor` - Bitwise or two bytes from the stack and push the result onto the stack.
+Bitwise or two bytes from the stack and push the result (byte) onto the stack.
+Can also be used for boolean and ubyte.
+Syntax: `bor`
+Overall instruction length: `1 byte`.

 #### § 3.2.2 `sor`

-Syntax: `sor` - Bitwise or two shorts from the stack and push the result onto the stack.
+Bitwise or two shorts from the stack and push the result (short) onto the stack.
+Can also be used for char and ushort.
+Syntax: `sor`
+Overall instruction length: `1 byte`.

 #### § 3.2.3 `ior`

-Syntax: `ior` - Bitwise or two integers from the stack and push the result onto the stack.
+Bitwise or two integers from the stack and push the result (integer) onto the stack.
+Can also be used for float and uint.
+Syntax: `ior`
+Overall instruction length: `1 byte`.

 #### § 3.2.4 `lor`

-Syntax: `lor` - Bitwise or two longs from the stack and push the result onto the stack.
+Bitwise or two longs from the stack and push the result (long) onto the stack.
+Can also be used for double and ulong.
+Syntax: `lor`
+Overall instruction length: `1 byte`.

 ### § 3.3 Bitwise xor

 #### § 3.3.1 `bxor`

-Syntax: `bxor` - Bitwise xor two bytes from the stack and push the result onto the stack.
+Bitwise xor two bytes from the stack and push the result (byte) onto the stack.
+Can also be used for boolean and ubyte.
+Syntax: `bxor`
+Overall instruction length: `1 byte`.

 #### § 3.3.2 `sxor`

-Syntax: `sxor` - Bitwise xor two shorts from the stack and push the result onto the stack.
+Bitwise xor two shorts from the stack and push the result (short) onto the stack.
+Can also be used for char and ushort.
+Syntax: `sxor`
+Overall instruction length: `1 byte`.

 #### § 3.3.3 `ixor`

-Syntax: `ixor` - Bitwise xor two integers from the stack and push the result onto the stack.
+Bitwise xor two integers from the stack and push the result (integer) onto the stack.
+Can also be used for float and uint.
+Syntax: `ixor`
+Overall instruction length: `1 byte`.

 #### § 3.3.4 `lxor`

-Syntax: `lxor` - Bitwise xor two longs from the stack and push the result onto the stack.
+Bitwise xor two longs from the stack and push the result (long) onto the stack.
+Can also be used for double and ulong.
+Syntax: `lxor`
+Overall instruction length: `1 byte`.

 ### § 3.4 Bitwise not

 #### § 3.4.1 `bnot`

-Syntax: `bnot` - Bitwise not a byte from the stack and push the result onto the stack.
+Invert the byte on top of the stack and push the result (byte) onto the stack.
+Syntax: `bnot`
+Overall instruction length: `1 byte`.

 #### § 3.4.2 `snot`

-Syntax: `snot` - Bitwise not a short from the stack and push the result onto the stack.
+Invert the short on top of the stack and push the result (short) onto the stack.
+Syntax: `snot`
+Overall instruction length: `1 byte`.

 #### § 3.4.3 `inot`

-Syntax: `inot` - Bitwise not an integer from the stack and push the result onto the stack.
+Invert the integer on top of the stack and push the result (integer) onto the stack.
+Syntax: `inot`
+Overall instruction length: `1 byte`.

 #### § 3.4.4 `lnot`

-Syntax: `lnot` - Bitwise not a long from the stack and push the result onto the stack.
+Invert the long on top of the stack and push the result (long) onto the stack.
+Syntax: `lnot`
+Overall instruction length: `1 byte`.

 #### § 3.5 Bitwise shift left

 #### § 3.5.1 `bshl`

-Syntax: `bshl` - Bitwise shift left a byte from the stack and push the result onto the stack.
+Bitwise shift left a byte from the stack and push the result onto the stack.
+The top byte of the stack defines the number of bits to shift, the byte below defines the byte to shift.
+Can also be used for boolean and ubyte.
+Syntax: `bshl`
+Overall instruction length: `1 byte`.

 #### § 3.5.2 `sshl`

-Syntax: `sshl` - Bitwise shift left a short from the stack and push the result onto the stack.
+Bitwise shift left a short from the stack and push the result onto the stack.
+The top byte of the stack defines the number of bits to shift, the short below defines the short to shift.
+Can also be used for char and ushort.
+Syntax: `sshl`
+Overall instruction length: `1 byte`.

 #### § 3.5.3 `ishl`

-Syntax: `ishl` - Bitwise shift left an integer from the stack and push the result onto the stack.
+Bitwise shift left an integer from the stack and push the result onto the stack.
+The top byte of the stack defines the number of bits to shift, the integer below defines the integer to shift.
+Can also be used for float and uint.
+Syntax: `ishl`
+Overall instruction length: `1 byte`.

 #### § 3.5.4 `lshl`

-Syntax: `lshl` - Bitwise shift left a long from the stack and push the result onto the stack.
+Bitwise shift left a long from the stack and push the result onto the stack.
+The top byte of the stack defines the number of bits to shift, the long below defines the long to shift.
+Can also be used for double and ulong.
+Syntax: `lshl`
+Overall instruction length: `1 byte`.

 #### § 3.6 Bitwise shift right

 #### § 3.6.1 `bshr`

-Syntax: `bshr` - Bitwise shift right a byte from the stack and push the result onto the stack.
+Bitwise shift right a byte from the stack and push the result onto the stack.
+The top byte of the stack defines the number of bits to shift, the byte below defines the byte to shift.
+Can also be used for boolean and ubyte.
+Syntax: `bshr`
+Overall instruction length: `1 byte`.

 #### § 3.6.2 `sshr`

-Syntax: `sshr` - Bitwise shift right a short from the stack and push the result onto the stack.
+Bitwise shift right a short from the stack and push the result onto the stack.
+The top byte of the stack defines the number of bits to shift, the short below defines the short to shift.
+Can also be used for char and ushort.
+Syntax: `sshr`
+Overall instruction length: `1 byte`.

 #### § 3.6.3 `ishr`

-Syntax: `ishr` - Bitwise shift right an integer from the stack and push the result onto the stack.
+Bitwise shift right an integer from the stack and push the result onto the stack.
+The top byte of the stack defines the number of bits to shift, the integer below defines the integer to shift.
+Can also be used for float and uint.
+Syntax: `ishr`
+Overall instruction length: `1 byte`.

 #### § 3.6.4 `lshr`

-Syntax: `lshr` - Bitwise shift right a long from the stack and push the result onto the stack.
+Bitwise shift right a long from the stack and push the result onto the stack.
+The top byte of the stack defines the number of bits to shift, the long below defines the long to shift.
+Can also be used for double and ulong.
+Syntax: `lshr`
+Overall instruction length: `1 byte`.

 #### § 3.7 Bitwise shift right unsigned

 #### § 3.7.1 `bshru`

-Syntax: `bshru` - Bitwise shift right unsigned a byte from the stack and push the result onto the stack.
+Bitwise shift right unsigned a byte from the stack and push the result onto the stack.
+The top byte of the stack defines the number of bits to shift, the byte below defines the byte to shift.
+Can also be used for boolean and ubyte.
+Syntax: `bshru`
+Overall instruction length: `1 byte`.

 #### § 3.7.2 `sshr`

-Syntax: `sshr` - Bitwise shift right unsigned a short from the stack and push the result onto the stack.
+Bitwise shift right unsigned a short from the stack and push the result onto the stack.
+The top byte of the stack defines the number of bits to shift, the short below defines the short to shift.
+Can also be used for char and ushort.
+Syntax: `sshr`
+Overall instruction length: `1 byte`.

 #### § 3.7.3 `ishru`

-Syntax: `ishru` - Bitwise shift right unsigned an integer from the stack and push the result onto the stack.
+Bitwise shift right unsigned an integer from the stack and push the result onto the stack.
+The top byte of the stack defines the number of bits to shift, the integer below defines the integer to shift.
+Can also be used for float and uint.
+Syntax: `ishru`
+Overall instruction length: `1 byte`.

 #### § 3.7.4 `lshru`

-Syntax: `lshru` - Bitwise shift right unsigned a long from the stack and push the result onto the stack.
+Bitwise shift right unsigned a long from the stack and push the result onto the stack.
+The top byte of the stack defines the number of bits to shift, the long below defines the long to shift.
+Can also be used for double and ulong.
+Syntax: `lshru`
+Overall instruction length: `1 byte`.

 ## § 4 CMP Expressions